- Published on

 How can a single developer manage a complex service?

-This is where the serverless architecture
+This is where the serverless architecture comes into picture.

 What is Serverless Architecture?